Corporate Governance

 Governance Committee

 To further strengthen corporate governance in the Pigeon Group, we established the Governance Committee as an advisory panel to the Board of Directors, chaired by an Independent Outside Director and with a majority of its members being Outside Directors and Outside Audit & Supervisory Board Members.
 The Committee deliberates on various issues related to corporate governance within the Group that have been identified through the evaluation of the effectiveness of the Board of Directors, etc., from the perspective of promoting organic coordination and integration and proactive implementation, and provides advice and recommendations to the Board of Directors.
-During the current fiscal year, the Committee examined policies and initiatives on human resources and human rights; engaged in preliminary discussions and laid the groundwork for future strategy meetings; explored solutions for addressing instances of fraud in a group company; and implemented the evaluation of the effectiveness of the Board of Directors.
+During the current fiscal year, we conducted reviews of future strategy meeting themes, examined the operation of the Board of Directors, implemented and reviewed group governance evaluations, updated the long list of governance-related issues, and conducted an assessment of the effectiveness of the Board of Directors.

 Election, dismissal, nomination and remuneration of Directors and Audit & Supervisory Board Members